HEP-FCC/FCCeePhysicsPerformance/General/README.md

 }
 ```

-- In some cases, in may  be desirable to run the algorithm in the "exclusive" mode, forcing the algorithm to produce a fixed number of jets.
+- In some cases, it may  be desirable to run the algorithm in the "exclusive" mode, forcing the algorithm to produce a fixed number of jets.
 This can be done by setting the following parameters in the Delphes FastJet finder:

 ```markdown
 module FastJetFinder GenJetFinder {